desmos-labs/desmjs/docs/docs/02-desmjs/03-perform-transactions.md

 ## Examples

-Here are some example that showcase how to interact with the various Desmos modules.
+Here are some examples that showcase how to interact with the various Desmos modules.

 ### Create a profile